MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 1. [Run and monitor](experimentation-run-monitor.md)
 1. [Review and complete](experimentation-review-complete.md)

-## Experiment states
+## Experiment statuses
-The **Experiments** tab in site builder shows the following states in the **Commerce status** field to help you quickly see what state your experiment is in:
+The **Experiments** tab in site builder shows the following statuses in the **Commerce status** field to help you quickly see what state your experiment is in:
 1. Not Started - The experiment isn't connected to a page or fragment yet.
 1. Draft - The experiment is connected to a page or fragment.
 1. Published - The experiment is ready to go live once it is started in the third-party service.